 Three hours east of Memphis is Nashville, the heart of country music since the 1920s.
 Aspiring musicians still arrive daily, hoping for their big break, and you’ll find them performing in honky-tonk bars along Lower Broadway.
 A plethora of museums will introduce you to the genre, but for a piece of living history, we suggest visiting the Grand Ole Opry.
 Folksy live shows are broadcast every Tuesday, Friday and Saturday night.
 We can secure you a backstage VIP pass that will get you a guided tour and access to the wings during part of the performance.

-Where to go in the USA for culture: Big cities
+Where to go in the US for culture: Big cities

-American cities are much more than a place to sleep off your jetlag.
-From the bright lights of the Vegas Strip to the world-class museums of Manhattan, they are hubs of culture that make them worthy destinations in their own right.
+From the bright lights of the Vegas Strip to the world-class museums of Manhattan, cities are hubs of culture.
 They also make excellent launch pads for visiting wider regions.

 New York City